Archaeaspinus: Description

 The isomers are arranged in a gliding reflection symmetry, thought to have increased in size and quantity as the organism aged and grew.
 The dorsal side is covered with evenly spaced tubercles.

 Though originally thought to have been soft bodied, it has also been suggested that Archaeaspinus had a delicate, flexible carapace ("cover tissue") covering its dorsal side.

 It closely resembles Yorgia, because of the similar anterior region, and to a lesser extent Dickinsonia and other Proarticulates.

 Phylogenetic relationships

-As noted above, Archaeaspinus belongs to the phylum Proarticulata.
+Archaeaspinus belongs to the phylum Proarticulata.
 Within that, its class is Cephalozoa and family Yorgiidae.
 Until 2004 Cephalozoans were categorized within the class Vendiamorpha, so older records of the Archaeaspinus may label it a Vendiamorph.

 Newer analyses suggest that tissue on the ventral side of most Proarticulates, and therefore Archaeaspinus, bore cilia for feeding.

 Paleoecology

 Archaeaspinus is thought to have used an osmotrophic or filter-feeding strategy, absorbing nutrients from the microbial mat below in much the same way that Yorgia did.